JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-layout-modifiers.md

 ```

 Another example of a scoped modifier is `weight`, available within the `RowScope` or `ColumnScope`.
-It defines how much space a composable should occupy relative to its siblings:
+It determines how much space a composable should occupy relative to its siblings:

 ```kotlin
 @Composable